CenturyLinkCloud/PublicKB/Servers/using-a-software-defined-virtual-nassan-on-centurylink-cloud.md

 * **Pool Storage**-Pool virtual disks and S3 Compatible Object Storage to create large block iSCSI or NAS volumes for virtual or bare metal servers.
 * **High Availability**-Create highly available storage services in any combination of on-premise, CenturyLink Cloud or other leading Cloud vendors.

-In this knowledge base we will be our **ecosystem** [SoftNAS](//www.softnas.com) Virtual Appliance.
+In this knowledge base we will be using our **ecosystem** [SoftNAS](//www.softnas.com) Virtual Appliance.
 [SoftNAS](//www.softnas.com) is a software-defined unified NAS/SAN storage solution for businesses that need powerful, frictionless and agile storage.

 ### Security Notes
 In this sample deployment no security services were put in place around access to either iSCSI block or filesystem (CIFS, NFS) services.
 SoftNAS and the CenturyLink Cloud provide a wide range of authentication and security components customers can and should implement that are outside the scope of a basic functionality overview.